edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     -   Identify unique clients by IP address.
     -   A rate limit of 8 requests per second.
     -   A Security Application configuration that matches all hostnames and URL paths.
     -   No condition groups.

     If a client makes 10 requests per second, then it will be rate limited to 8 requests per second.
 If another client makes 5 requests per second, then the second client will not be rate limited.
 -   It may take up to 2 minutes for an updated rate rule to be applied across our entire network.

 **To create a rate rule**

 1. Navigate to the **Rate Rules** page.
     {{ SECURITY_NAV }} **Rate Rules**.
 2. Click **+ New Rate Ruleset**.
 3. In the **Name** option, type the unique name by which this rate rule will be identified.
 This name should be sufficiently descriptive to identify it when setting up a Security Application configuration.
 4. In the **Apply rate limit to** option, indicate whether the rate limit should be applied across all requests or to each unique client.
+    **{{ PRODUCT_SECURITY }} Premier Only:** You may select up to two sources when defining a unique client.
+For example, you may select `User agent` and `Cookie` to identify each combination of a specific cookie and user agent as a unique client.

 5. In the **Rate limit** option, define the maximum rate at which requests may flow to your origin server(s).
 Define this rate by indicating the maximum number of requests for the selected time interval (e.g., 1 second, 30 seconds, 1 minute, etc.).
 6. Optional.
 Create a condition group to identify the types of requests that qualify for rate limiting.
     1. Click the **+ New Condition Group** label.
     2. Optional.
 Rename `Condition Group 1` to a brief name that describes the purpose of the condition group.
     3. In the **Matched by** option, select the method by which requests will be identified.

-        If you set this option to **Request header**, then you should also select the desired request header from the **Request header name** option.
+        If you set this option to `Request header` or `Cookie`, then you should also define the desired request header or cookie from the **Request header name** or **Request cookie name** option.
     4. If the **Match type** option is available, determine whether the **Value(s)** option will contain one or more exact value(s) (`Multiple exact match`) or a regular expression (`Regex`).

     5. Perform either of the following steps:
         -   **Values:** In the **Values** option, type the value that must be satisfied before a request will count towards the rate rule and then press `ENTER`.
 Repeat this step as needed.

             <Callout type="tip">